nguyenjh/CSE-110-Group-11/README.md

 ## How To Run

 ### Pre-setup
-MongoDB Atlas requires you to connect your IP address and possibly account to the database used.
+* MongoDB Atlas requires you to connect your IP address and possibly account to the database used.
+* You will also have to run npm install in a terminal when you first run the node.js instance.

 ### Instructions